The Best Automatic Litter Boxes

 The bottom line

 Sometimes simple is best.
 The Pet Zone – SmartScoop did exactly what it was supposed to do.
 It cleaned itself without you noticing.
 Plus, it’s reasonably priced.
-If you want to go for an ultra-premium option, the Litter-Robot is what you want, as long as you can get your cat to use it.
+If you want to go for an ultra-premium option, the Litter-Robot 4 is what you want, as long as you can get your cat to use it.
+For a more affordable but still luxury option, we still recommend the Litter-Robot 3 Connect.
 But if you want something that just works, especially one that you might need multiple of, the SmartScoop takes the cake.